shumeiiSM/CSD3120_IPA1_2002778/README.md

 Under hello-xr\scr folder:
 - Contains all the code file for my project.

+Under hello-xr\scr\components folder:
+- Contains all the export classes code I used to create the Mesh and Text

+Under hello-xr\public\assets\models folder:
+- Contains all the 3D models (.glb) I used in the scene

+Under hello-xr\public\assets\sounds folder:
+- Contains the background audio (.mp3) I used in the scene

+Under hello-xr\public\assets\textures folder:
+- Contains all the images (.png) I used in the scene

 Under xrauthor-uploads\assets folder:
 - Contains all the data of the video I recorded for teaching how to balanced a water equation using XRAuthor.